|

 to the famous Underground Mall, my close group of friends visited the

 Coca-Cola Museum.
-Nothing but blatant advertising and "brainwashing" all
+Nothing but blatant advertising and "brainwashing"

 around, but hey, we got free Coke.